-- 61. As noted above, performances of TCEs are extensively protected under international related rights laws, namely under the WPPT, 1996.
+- 64. As noted above, performances of TCEs are extensively protected under international related rights laws, namely under the WPPT, 1996 and the Beijing Treaty, 2012.
 However, the following could be identified as shortcomings in this form of protection: - (a) the protection is for the benefit of the performer(s) of the TCE, and not the relevant community, especially in cases where the performer is not a member of that community.
-Where the performer(s) is from the same community then it is more likely that the community will benefit directly from this protection; - (b) only aural performances are protected under the WPPT, 1996.
-This applies to all performances, not merely performances of TCEs.
-The possible extension of the WPPT to audiovisual performances has been under discussion by WIPO's Member States since the WPPT was adopted in 1996; - (c) performers' rights are limited in the audiovisual sector (again, generally, not merely in respect of TCEs).
+Where the performer(s) is from the same community then it is more likely that the community will benefit directly from this protection; - (b) as the Beijing Treaty, 2012 is not yet in force, only certain aural performances are currently protected under the WPPT, 1996.
+This applies to all performances, not merely performances of TCEs.; - (c) again, as the Beijing Treaty, 2012 is not yet in force, performers' rights are limited in the audiovisual sector (again, generally, not merely in respect of TCEs).
 Under Article 19 of the Rome Convention, 1961, once a performer has consented to the inclusion of his performance in a visual or audiovisual fixation, the rights in Article 7 of the Convention "shall have no further application".
 This means that aside from the fixation right, performers' rights are limited in the audiovisual sector; - (d) performers' rights are time limited to, at least, 50 years in cases where the performance is fixed in a sound recording or 20 years under the Rome Convention.
 Term is not relevant to unfixed performances.
-The question of term of protection may, therefore, not be considered a "gap" as such.

-62. Examples: Video recordings of live performances of songs and dances by indigenous persons have been made and they have been subsequently reproduced and published on DVDs and posted on the Internet.
+The question of term of protection may, therefore, not be considered a "gap" as such. - 65.
+Examples: Video recordings of live performances of songs and dances by indigenous persons have been made and they have been subsequently reproduced and published on DVDs and posted on the Internet.